atrocore/atropim/docs/en/user-guide/categories.md

 ## Category Tree

-TreoPIM offers you a dynamic display of all categories available in the system in a tree view.
+AtroPIM offers you a dynamic display of all categories available in the system in a tree view.
 To see this, click the `Tree View` button on the categories list view:
 ![Tree view button](../../_assets/categories/tree-view-button.jpg)

 In this view, parent–child relations are more explicit, and category trees are built (modified) via simple drag-and-drop of categories: